Palma de Mallorca Cruise Port Guide: 15 Best Things to Do

 It’s a man-made beach, ideal for families and couples, with facilities like showers, restrooms, and beach bars at the eastern end.

-8. Spend a Beach Day in Magaluf
+8. Spend a Beach Day (Magaluf or Palmanova)

 Located about 13 km (8 miles) southwest of the cruise port, Magaluf is a lively resort town known for its nightlife, golden beaches, and water activities.
 The main beach, Playa de Magaluf, features a long stretch of white sand, beach clubs, and a vibrant promenade.